samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 ![State Changes](images/ex4_state_iterations.png "State diagram"){:width="80%"}

-As you can easily see, the probabilities for the individual states converge to a value in which the system is «stable» where it will stay, no matter how many more iterations will follow.
+As you can see, the probabilities for the individual states converge to a value in which the system will be «stable» and stay the same, no matter how many more iterations will follow.

 ### Basic principle of the Page Rank Algorithm
 Now that we have a basic understanding of the Markov-Matrix, let's dig into the mechanics of the Page Rank Algorithm.